Students Learning English

 High schools offer Dual Language (DL), Transitional Bilingual Education (TBE), and English as a New Language (ENL) programs.

 You can also use MySchools to learn what services and programs each high school offers.

 Specialized High Schools

-English Language Learners are eligible for supports and accommodations for the Specialized High Schools Admissions Test (SHSAT) and/or LaGuardia High School auditions.
+Learn about Specialized High Schools admission, including about English Language Learners and their eligibility for supports and accommodations for the Specialized High Schools Admissions Test (SHSAT) and/or LaGuardia High School auditions.
 Work with your school counselor to confirm testing accommodations for your test and/or audition.